AllMight2099/advent-of-code2022/README.md

 Just me doing my part in helping Santa's elves get their favorite snack so that Santa can help deliver presents on Christmas

-Also, just me programming this in multiple languages so that I can practice a bit too
+Also, realised that this would be a good oppurtunity to code and improve using other languages